cabforum/servercert/docs/EVG.md

 1. An Enterprise RA SHALL NOT authorize the CA to issue an Enterprise EV Certificate at the third or higher domain levels to any Subject other than the Enterprise RA or a business that is owned or directly controlled by the Enterprise RA;
 2. In all cases, the Subject of an Enterprise EV Certificate MUST be an organization verified by the CA in accordance with these Guidelines;
 3. The CA MUST impose these limitations as a contractual requirement with the Enterprise RA and monitor compliance by the Enterprise RA;
-4. The Final Cross-Correlation and Due Diligence requirements of [Section 11.13](#final-cross-correlation-and-due-diligence) of these Guidelines MAY be performed by a single person representing the Enterprise RA; and
+4. The Final Cross-Correlation and Due Diligence requirements of [Section 11.13](#final-cross-correlation-and-due-diligence) MAY be performed by a single person representing the Enterprise RA; and
-5. The audit requirements of [Section 17.1](#eligible-audit-schemes) of these Guidelines SHALL apply to the Enterprise RA, except in the case where the CA maintains control over the Root CA Private Key or Subordinate CA Private Key used to issue the Enterprise EV Certificates, in which case, the Enterprise RA MAY be exempted from the audit requirements.
+5. The audit requirements of [Section 17.1](#eligible-audit-schemes) SHALL apply to the Enterprise RA, except in the case where the CA maintains control over the Root CA Private Key or Subordinate CA Private Key used to issue the Enterprise EV Certificates, in which case, the Enterprise RA MAY be exempted from the audit requirements.

 ### 14.2.3.
 Guidelines Compliance Obligation